-Jones and D. Brewster are, and we can deduce who Lady Brewster should be,
+would imply that the writer knew who all these people were.
+We know who C. Jones and D. Brewster are, and we can deduce who Lady Brewster should be, but who is Miss Purnell and Miss Toogood?

 There have been a number of theories and explanations of whom these people are.
 Richard Morris's additional notes to A900, states: (Album 900 pdf, NLW)